top of page

 Shipping

-Domestic shipments: Transit time is generally 3-5 business days for First Class and Priority shipments, and 1-3 business days for Priority Express.
+Domestic shipmentsTransit time is generally 3-5 business days for First Class and Priority shipments, and 1-3 business days for Priority Express.
 All shipments include insurance in case they are lost or damaged in transit.
 Transit times can also occasionally be affected by inclement weather or other issues, as well as take longer during the holiday season from the increased volume of packages and cards.

 International Shipments: International orders are transported by USPS to a shipping partner Global Post, who handles the international leg of the journey.
-USPS delivers shipments to their processing facilities where they're sorted and sent to the appropriate destination countries, and once they clear customs in the destination country are handed off to the local postal service for final delivered.
+USPS delivers shipments to their processing facilities where they're sorted and sent to the appropriate destination countries, and once they clear customs in the destination country are handed off to the local postal service for final delivery.
 They typically move a little faster than USPS and include $100 insurance with their standard shipping service, which is something you have to upgrade to a Priority option for with USPS.
 Transit time is generally 1-2 weeks, though some locations and more outlying areas can take up to 6.
 Generally international orders will have arrived by the 4th week, even to remote locations.
 USPS Priority has a 6-10 day delivery time and Priority Express has a 3-5 day transit time, however it's important to keep in mind that the transit time is how long it takes to reach the destination country, final delivery may take a longer as the package will have to clear customs before it can be handed off to the local postal service for delivery.
-Usually customs clears packages quickly, however can occasionally take a couple weeks.
+Usually customs clears packages quickly, however it can occasionally take a couple weeks.

 Some countries charge a customs fee/import tax/VAT.
 This is not a shipping charge, it is an import tax imposed by the government of the destination country.
 All customs forms are labeled as medical orthotics, which exempts them from this tax in some countries and discounts them in others.
 As these charges vary for every country and often fluctuate I am not aware of how much they will be, it is the buyers responsibility to be aware of any applicable fees for their individual country.

-Claims: For domestic shipments a claim can be filed starting two weeks after the ship date but not later than 60 days.
-For standard international shipments a claim can be filed no sooner than 30 days with a cutoff of 90 days, while Priority/Priority Express can be filed after 2 weeks but not later than 60 days.
-As long as I receive notice prior to the cutoff time so that I'm able to file a claim, a replacement order will be started as soon as I receive confirmation that they are unable yo locate the shipment.
+Claims: For domestic shipments a claim can be filed starting two weeks from the ship date for First Class and Priority shipments and 1 week for Priority Express, and claims must be filed within 60 days of the ship date.
+For international shipments a claim can be filed starting 30 days from the ship date with a cutoff of 90 days, while Priority/Priority Express can be filed after 2 weeks but not later than 60 days.

 Cancellations